Black Canadians

 Private Lorne Morrison served in the Royal Canadian Army Service Corps until January 21, 1946.
 His brother Aubrey Morrison served in the Royal Canadian Corps of Signals.
 The Morrison family has a history in Ontario dating back to the 1880s.
 Lorne’s and Aubrey’s stories are documented in the Wilma Morrison fonds (F 4721).
 Without Wilma’s archival work, Lorne’s and Aubrey’s contributions would have been forgotten.

 Interested to learn about other people like the Morrison brothers?
-Black Canadian Veterans Stories (an online resource provided by Veterans Affairs Canada) highlights the experiences of Black Canadians in the military.
+Black Canadian Veterans Stories (an online resource maintained by historian Kathy Grant and Scott Moody) highlights the experiences of Black Canadians in the military.

 Back to: Chapter 01